mwahnish/Unity-Roslyn-Build/README.md

 6. The output folder, "Roslyn Library\bin\Release\netstandard2.0" can be copied directly into Unity

 ## Contributions
 Merge requests are welcome!
-All candidate merges must compile in Unity 2019.1 and Unity 2018.1 to be accepted
+All candidate merges must compile in Unity 2019.1 and Unity 2018.1 to be accepted.
+In particular, testing and compatibility work needs to be done on Unity's various target runtime platforms, I.E. Xbox, Linux, Etc.

 ## License
 This project is released under the same license as Roslyn, the [Apache 2.0 License](https://github.com/mwahnish/Unity-Roslyn-Build/blob/master/LICENSE)